 Keep Peter and the rest of the apostles in mind when thinking about church leaders.
-Today’s reading from the Acts of the Apostles continues Peter’s experience in Joppa, at the house of Simon the Tanner.
+In today’s reading from the Acts of the Apostles .
+Peter describes how he was called from Joppa to bring the gospel to Cornelius, the Roman centurion, and his household.
 Joppa, you recall, was the seaport where Jonah began his perilous journey into the gentile world.

-In Joppa, the tired apostle goes to sleep on the roof of Simon the Tanner’s house overlooking the vast sea where he has a disturbing vision.
+In Joppa, the tired apostle goes to sleep on the roof of Simon the Tanner’s house overlooking the vast sea and had a disturbing vision.
 Instead of his usual kosher food a gentile banquet is poured out before him, and as a good Jew Peter pushes it away.
 Three times the vision invites the puzzled apostle to eat before vanishing.

 Then, messengers appear at the door from Cornelius, a gentile soldier stationed in Caesaria Maritima, the main Roman headquarters just up the coast, asking Peter to come and speak about “the things that had happened.”
 It’s a gentile banquet that Peter is invited to attend in his dream.

 “As I began to speak,” Peter says of their meeting, ” the Holy Spirit fell upon them as it had upon us at the beginning.”
 It was a gentile Pentecost.
 He baptized the Roman soldier, his friends and his household.
 “I truly understand that God shows no partiality, but every nation is acceptable to him,”